stemanfredi/company-match/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is provided as-is for educational and research purposes.

 ## Disclaimer